UltraEngine/Documentation/pbrmaterials.md

 In practice, most of your basic materials without metal / roughness maps will use 100% roughness and 0% metalness.

 ## PBR Lighting

+Direct lighting is achieved with point, spot, directional, and box lights.
+These each use a different lighting equation to simulate a light source with texture-based shadows (shadow maps).
+Note that highly metallic objects will not be affected very strongly by direct lighting, since they are highly reflective and just show the environment around them.

+Indirect lighting is achieved through a set of world environment textures and smaller local environment probes.
+Because PBR materials accurately reflect the surrounding environment, it's important to have good reflection data.

 Reflections are a very important part of physically-based materials.
 If the world does not have diffuse and specular environment maps set, materials will look quite dark.